nicedaddy/CarND-Vehicle-Detection/P5_writeup.md

 Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

+YCbCr
+In this format, luminance information is stored as a single component (Y), and chrominance information is stored as two color-difference components (Cb and Cr).
+Cb represents the difference between the blue component and a reference value.
+Cr represents the difference between the red component and a reference value.
+(YUV, another color space widely used for digital video, is very similar to YCbCr but not identical.)

 #### 2. Explain how you settled on your final choice of HOG parameters.